tesujimath/letters-to-amy/content/post/in-pursuit-of-wisdom/index.md

 _... and fix my eyes on your ways_ — every cyclist knows that you end up in the place where you fix your eyes!

 Ruthless consistency is required in pursuit of these things and we are not left alone in this.
-It is the heart-work of the Holy Spirit, his utmost desire for us, but we must not overlook how much effort and discipline is required on our part, as Paul tells us.
+It is the heart-work of the Holy Spirit, his utmost desire for us, but we must not overlook how much discipline is required on our part, as Paul tells us.

 {{< quote source="1 Corinthians 9:24-25" >}}
 Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.